lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 in LCR.

-When a full-time missionary interviews a convert for baptism, he fills out the Baptism and Confirmation Record using the Area Book Planner (ABP) app.
-After the baptism and confirmation, the missionaries record the information in ABP and submit it to the ward clerk electronically.
+When a full-time missionary interviews a convert for baptism, he fills out the Baptism and Confirmation Record using the Preach My Gospel app.
+After the baptism and confirmation, the missionaries record the information in the app and submit it to the ward clerk electronically.
 The ward clerk reviews the information in LCR and creates the membership record.